-- Manufacturers: Subject to compliance with requirements, provide products by the following: A. - 1.
+- Manufacturers: Subject to compliance with requirements, provide products by the following or A. approved equal with the salient characteristics listed in 2.4 B of this specification: - 1.
 Emerson Electric Co. - 2.
-Eaton Corporation - 3.
-Schneider Electric - Or Equal.
-4. - Lighting contactors shall be electrically operated and mechanically held, combination-type B. lighting contactors with nonfused disconnect, complying with NEMA ICS 2 and UL 508. - Current Rating for Switching shall be consistent with type of load served, including 1. tungsten filament, inductive, and high-inrush ballast (ballast with 15 percent or less total harmonic distortion of normal load current). - 2.
-Fault Current Rating shall be equal to or exceeding the available fault current at the point of installation. - 3.
-The enclosure shall comply with NEMA 250. - Provide with control and pilot devices.
-4.
+Eaton Corporation - Schneider Electric 3. - 4.
+Or Equal. - Lighting contactors shall be electrically operated and mechanically held, combination-type B. lighting contactors with nonfused disconnect, complying with NEMA ICS 2 and UL 508. - 1.
+Current Rating for Switching shall be consistent with type of load served, including tungsten filament, inductive, and high-inrush ballast (ballast with 15 percent or less total harmonic distortion of normal load current). - Fault Current Rating shall be equal to or exceeding the available fault current at the point 2. of installation. - 3.
+The enclosure shall comply with NEMA 250. - 4.
+Provide with control and pilot devices.